elizabeth-griffiths/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 - Wrapping files in directories when adding to IPFS is recommended, as it preserves filenames and makes IPFS URIs more easily readable.

 - Data persistence should be part of your platform's design.
 Running your own IPFS infrastructure or using a remote pinning service will keep your data online and accessible.

+- Use NFT.Storage as a best practice to back-up off-chain NFT data

 [docs-cid]: ../concepts/content-addressing.md